elestel-rpg/elestel-wiki/public/people/player-characters/fenius-flameheart.md

 **The GREAT Transmuto!, Fenius Orryn Lythandar Omenwaif Lexipwn Zeddicus Burrowblight Fairbairn Flameheart (GTFOLOLZBFF)** a.k.a.
 The GREAT Transmuto! (stage name) a.k.a.
 Fen (to his friends) a.k.a.
-Lex (his favorite alternate identity) a.k.a.
+The Amazing Max (his favorite alternate identity) a.k.a.
 Burrowblight (what he calls himself as penance for his "accidents") a.k.a.
 "Is Something Burning?"